Synthetixio/SIPs/SIPS/sip-Binary_Competition.md

 The sip would allow users to bet that one coin will outperform the other at a certain date without thinking about strike prices.
 ### Rationale
 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
-As betting only on a strike price has its limitation, because the whole crypto market is still drived by BTC and ETH marketcaps, it would be useful to let bidders bet on how one coin will perform against another.
+As betting only on a strike price has its limitation, because the whole crypto market is still driven by BTC and ETH marketcaps, it would be useful to let bidders bet on how one coin will perform against another.
 With this someone can simultaneously long one coin while shorting the other.

 Some popular choices were already thrown in discord, e.g. Will YFI outperform BTC 1 to 1?